ajbovaird/robots/README.md

 # An Elm-lang  Implementation of Robots

-This is my go at the 'Robots' problem, which I've used as a kata to learn [Elm](https://guide.elm-lang.org/), a functional language that compiles to JavaScript.
+This is my go at the `Robots` problem, which I've used as a kata to learn [Elm](https://guide.elm-lang.org/), a functional language that compiles to JavaScript.

 The general gist of Elm programs (using The Elm Architecture) is an implementation of a pattern known as Model-View-Update.
-The 'view' function returns HTML rendered through Elm's virtual DOM.
-The 'model' function stores the entire application state.
-The 'update' function recieves a 'Msg' union type and the current model state, and performs a pattern match on the 'Msg' in order to mutate and process the application state.
+The `view` function returns HTML rendered through Elm's virtual DOM.
+The `model` function stores the entire application state.
+The `update` function recieves a `Msg` union type and the current model state, and performs a pattern match on the `Msg` in order to perform actions on the application state.

-My implementation is a single 'robots.elm' file.
+My implementation is a single `robots.elm` file.
 Comments are used to "section off" the program as follows:
 * TYPES - definitions of all of the type aliases, and some helper record types to make things a little more readable.
 * MODEL - the application state record and initialization function
 * UPDATE - definitions for the 'Msg' union type and the update function